-The Briard belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) Group in the FCI Classification.
+The Briard (Berger de Brie) belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) in the FCI grouping.

-Is the Briard allowed as pet in Singapore HDB Flat?
+Is the Briard (Berger de Brie) allowed as a pet in a Singapore HDB flat?

 France, 1300s; probably the most ancient of the French sheepdogs.
 In 1863 a man named Pierre Megnin differentiated two types of sheepdogs, one with a long coat, which became known as the Briard, and the other with a short coat, which became the Beauceron to improve the dog's look.
 The Briard became popular only after the Paris dog show of 1863.
 Prior to 1889 the Beauceron and Briard had a reputation of being a flock guard who was brave but one who was more inclined to snap and bite in defence of its flock.
 Both breed’s temperaments were softened through selective breeding.